Shashanka

-Shashanka Dev (IAST: Śaśāṅka) was the first independent king of a unified polity in the Bengal region, called the Gauda Kingdom.
-He reigned in the 7th century, some historians place his rule between 600 and 636/7 CE, whereas other sources place his reign between 590 and 625 CE.
+Shashanka (IAST: Śaśāṅka) was king of the Gauda Kingdom, a polity of the later Gupta dynasty and later its successor state.
+Historians place his rule between 600 and 636, whereas other sources place his reign between 590 and 625. making his lasted approximately from 593 to 636.

-Shashanka, is credited with creating the Bengali calendar.
-The term Bangabda (Bangla year) is found too in two Shiva temples many centuries older than Akbar era, suggesting that a Bengali calendar existed long before Akbar's time.

 He is the contemporary of Harsha and of Bhaskaravarman of Kamarupa.
-His capital was at Karnasuvarna, in present-day Murshidabad in West Bengal.
+His capital was at Karnasuvarna in present day India.
+He is credited with creating the Bengali calendar.

 Contemporary sources

 Map of the Shashankas or "Gauda Kingdom", circa 600 CE.

-There are several major contemporary sources of information on his life, including copperplates from his vassal Madhavavarma (king of Ganjam), copperplates of his rivals Harsha and Bhaskaravarman, the accounts of Banabhatta, who was a bard in the court of Harsha, and of the Chinese monk Xuanzang, and also coins minted in Shashanka's reign.
+There are several major contemporary sources of information on his life, including copper plates from his vassal Madhavavarma (king of Ganjam), copper plates of his rivals Harsha and Bhaskaravarman, the accounts of Banabhatta, who was a bard in the court of Harsha, and of the Chinese monk Xuanzang, and also coins minted in Shashanka's reign.